kodykregulka/Connect4AI-ACM/README.md

 Animation has been added to simulate chip drop

 In future updates:
-implementation of hash function to establish machine learning new win/loss learning method to improve AI performance.
+Implementation of hash function to establish machine learning new win/loss learning method to improve AI performance.
+Improve readability of code.

 *edited by Kody Kregulka 2/18/2018 10:55 AM